dantor09/cosmotost/README.md

 ### TODO:

-###Short Term
+### Short Term
 - Implement a logging system
     -- #define debug mode && cerr will work fine
     -- alternatively we can pass in a param on the command line
-- Implement Time functionality
-    - ctime or chrono library
 - Lives
 - Settings / select player
     - difficulty modes
     - character choice
     - music
+- reset game / all vars when reset button/ main menu hit from pause
+- collission on "entity" enemy
+- naming convention for enemies
+- Create / Draw Game clock using Timer class

+#### In Progress:

+#### Done:
-- Help menu - press F1 to expand help screen to all key options
+- Help menu - press F1 to expand help screen to all key options (mike)
+- Implement Time functionality (mike)
+    - chrono library

-###Longer Term
+### Longer Term

 - HUD / scores at the bottom
 - Textures